 - Macro Investing.
 Macro investing involves investing in entire markets with long or short positions based on the macroeconomic environment.
 This is the type of investing that made Ray Dalio famous on Wall Street.

 - Systematic Investing.
 Systematic investing is the process of avoiding judgment calls altogether.
 The idea is to develop a system of trading rules that investments must fit into in order to make the cut.

-Founded in 1993 by David Tepper and Jack Walton, Appaloosa Management is a hedge fund that takes a different approach to investing that has earned it more than $14 billion in assets under management.
+Founded in 1993 by David Tepper and Jack Walton, Appaloosa Management is a hedge fund that takes a different approach to investing that has earned it about $6.9 billion in assets under management.

 Sure, the firm invests in traditional securities from time to time, and it takes advantage of derivatives on occasion.
 What’s different?

 The primary focus of investments at Appaloosa Management surrounds distressed debt.
 Distressed debt investing is the process of buying debt owed by struggling companies at a steep discount in hopes that the company will turn itself around and be able to pay the debt in full, plus interest.

 Should the company not be able to turn itself around and eventually file for bankruptcy, investors in the company’s stock could be left with nothing but losses.
 Investing in these companies seems risky, however, there’s a safety net to investing in their distressed debt versus shares of their stock.
 Company assets are liquidated during corporate bankruptcies, and debtors are repaid first from the proceeds.